 There are two types of reports required: First, MPH students must regularly report on progress in meeting field experience requirements.
 At a minimum, students must submit a field experience log (progress report) to their faculty advisor after each 100 hours of field experience.
 The progress report should include a documentation of hours and tasks completed during those hours.
 The report can be completed in an Excel spreadsheet.

-Second, once the supervised field experience is complete, MPH students are expected to complete a written supervised field experience report that contains a full accounting of the work accomplished with the preceptor and includes submitting tangible evidence of work and connection to the MPH learning outcomes.
+Second, once the supervised field experience is complete, MPH students are expected to complete a written supervised field experience report.
+The report will contain a full accounting of the work accomplished with the preceptor and includes submitting tangible evidence of work and a connection to at least five competencies, at least three of which should be foundational competencies, (the other two can be concentration competencies or foundational competencies).
+See Appendix 4 for a full listing

-FIELD EXPERIENCE PROPOSAL AND WRITTEN REPORT
+FIELD EXPERIENCE PROPOSAL AND FINAL WRITTEN REPORT